Icon Crear Crear

 Fill-in-the-blanks to complete this information on how climate change threatens the Great Barrier Reef.

-Belinda Schirmer
+por Belinda Schirmer

 1

-lifecycle stationary location animals
+lifecycle stationary animals location

 The larvae of hard corals are tiny that move around in the open water for up to a month , until they find a place to settle .
 Once a suitable is found , a larvae moves into the next stage of its and becomes a polyp .
 Polyps are organisms .
 Large numbers of polyps usually live together in a colony - called a coral .